 - When miracles are more likely to happen.
 It’s easier than you may expect to prepare the way for God to do this.

 - How Jesus taught and demonstrated for us—how to evangelize and do missionary work.

 - Planting Churches—Ecclesias.
 Without making the work harder than it needs to be and without using other methods that inadvertently make both evangelism and finances for missionaries difficult.

 I will also post about how we human beings can experience what is in Scripture.
 The promises made to us and how to experience the promises.

-New articles will be added, from time to time, to the Blog.
-Some will be articles posted at HolyListening.com.
+I will add new articles, from time to time, see the Blog at the Home link.
+Some will I will post at HolyListening.com.
 Some may be from the Holy Listening Group on Facebook, or even Way Followers on Facebook.
 Some articles are by guest authors, giving you a fresh view.

-Subscribe for notices of new posts–all the way below and to the right.
+Subscribe for notices of new posts – all the way down and below to the right.